AllenNeuralDynamics/aind-metadata-mapper/README.md

   - `metadata_service_procedures_endpoint` (default="/api/v2/procedures/")
   - `metadata_service_instrument_endpoint` (default="/api/v2/instrument/")

-### Using the individual mappers
+### Developing Mappers

-Each MapperJob class should inherit from the base MapperJob in `base.py`.
-The only parameter should be the JobSettings from `base.py`.
+Each MapperJob class should inherit from `BaseMapper` in `base.py`.
+The only parameter should be the `MapperJobSettings` from `base.py`.
 You cannot add additional parameters to your job or it will not be possible for it to be run automatically on the data-transfer-service.
+GatherMetadataJob will then run your mappers automatically when it detects the extracted metadata output.

 #### [todo]